 J.E.
-Sawyer, professor, Agronomy, Iowa State University; D.W.
-Barker, assistant scientist, Agronomy, Iowa State University
+Sawyer and D.W.
+Barker Iowa State University, Ames, IA

 Introduction

 Precision agriculture technologies are an integral part of many crop production operations.
 However, implementation for N application has lagged, primarily due to lack of a viable system for variable N rate decisions.
 Active canopy sensors have been developed as a tool to determine plant N stress deficiency and provide an on-the-go decision for implementing variable rate.
 Two general approaches could be implemented.
 One is to plan on conducting canopy sensing each year, with a reduced N rate applied preplant, at planting, or early sidedress and then sensing conducted at mid-vegetative growth to determine additional application need.
 A second is to conduct sensing only if conditions result in N loss from the primary N application, or other factors change expected crop requirements.
 Both approaches could address variable N fertilization and seasonal circumstances.